Venafi/terraform-provider-venafi/examples/citrix_adc/README.md

 The steps described in this example are typically performed by **DevOps engineers** or **system administrators**.
 Generally, you'll need a basic understanding of Citrix ADC, Venafi Trust Protection Platform or Venafi Cloud, and the required permissions for completing the tasks described in the example.

+> **TIP** Having at least some basic knowledge of the Bash command language is helpful, such as when you need to set your provider locally.

 <!--
 DW: So I suggest adding--as I tried to do in that second sentence--the basic knowledge (as well as the permissions and access to the various systems) that is required in order to successfully complete your example.
 -->